 Common Workflow Language Standards, v1.2 §

 The User Guide provides a gentle introduction to writing CWL command line tools and workflows.
-Currently it targets CWL v1.0 only.
+Currently the CWL User Guide targets CWL v1.0 only.

 The CWL Command Line Tool Description Standard specifies the document schema and execution semantics for wrapping and executing command line tools.